 LlamaIndex Web Scraping Integration — fastCRW [Firecrawl-Compatible]

 Build a custom LlamaIndex web reader that calls fastCRW for live ingestion, or wrap fastCRW scrape/crawl in a LlamaIndex tool for agent workflows.
 Markdown output feeds directly into embeddings pipelines.
-6.6 MB RAM, 92% coverage on 1,000-URL benchmark.
+Small single static binary, local-first, self-host free under AGPL-3.0.

 Build a custom LlamaIndex reader that calls fastCRW for HTTP scraping, JS rendering, and crawling.
 Use the same reader in loading pipelines, RAG queries, and agent tools. fastCRW outputs clean Markdown that embeds and chunks cleanly.